Heat Pump Water Heaters

 What Size Heat Pump Do I Need?

-To decide what pump size is right for your application, consider the size of your house and the available space for installation.
-These are the two biggest factors for determining what size pump should be installed.
+The two most significant factors for deciding what pump size is right for your application include the size of your house and the available space for installation.

 Bigger may be better, but always remember to leave room to access and service your pump’s air filter.